samofthex/sam-harrison-music/pages/discog/artists/tomcairns/thestand/index.md

 show_meta: false
 title: Tom Cairns - The Stand
 subheadline: "2017"
-teaser: "Tom & I made this E.P. shortly after
+teaser: "Tom & I made this E.P. shortly after Tom performed for the Guerilla Concert Movie <a href="https://youtu.be/qxd_jckMoUI">'The Secret Kitchen Gig'.
+We recorded four of Tom's favourite songs, and I added some sparkly overdubs.
+The resulting E.P. is very beautiful.
+My personal favourite is the haunting 'The Game'.  </a>.
 tags:
     - post format
 categories: